-This course surveys the history of Christianity, from Jesus and the early Christian Movement to the Medieval period to the Modern period.
+This 1.5-credit course surveys the history of Christianity, from Jesus and the early Christian Movement to the Medieval period to the Modern period.
 Special attention will be given to the history of Catholicism in Canada, as well as to the Second Vatican Council.
 Students will examine the development of Christianity as it intersects with the prevailing political, social, and ethnic cultures in the western world and beyond.
 This course will cover the major events, personalities, and movements in Church History, as well as explore how core Christian doctrines developed (distinguishing between orthodoxy and heresy).
-Co-listed as EDCL 304